Weichai Group: Today

 Since 2005, Weichai cooperates with several Chinese Universities: Shandong University, Tianjin University, Tongli University, Tsinghua University, Jilin University, and Zhejiang University with the goal of developing advanced technologies and applications into industrialization.

-Currently, Weichai Group owns many well-known brands in China and overseas, getting, in this way, several market advantages.
-Totally, it has six global operations centers located overseas: Wiesbaden in Germany, Forlì in Italy, Cassis in France, Chicago in the United States, Singapore, and Pune in India, which are all running testing centers and Research and Development platforms.
+Currently, Weichai Group owns many brands in China and overseas.
+It has a total of six global operations centers located overseas: Wiesbaden in Germany, Forlì in Italy, Cassis in France, Chicago in the United States, Singapore, and Pune in India, which all run testing centers and Research and Development platforms.